SkyeHoefling/ahoefling.github.io/about.md

 permalink: /about/
 ---

-I am the Owner/Lead Software Engineer of Hoefling Software and a consultant at [Surge](http://www.surgeforward.com/).
-Recently I was recommended by a colleague to start a development blog to document and share some of my findings as I explore new technologies and overcome issues.
+I am the Owner/Lead Software Engineer of [Hoefling Software](https://www.hoeflingsoftware.com/), [Roc Xam](https://www.rocxam.com/) and a consultant at [Surge Consulting](http://www.surgeforward.com/).
+I am a mentor, a developer, speaker and someone who wants to share with others.

 The goal of this blog is to document new issues I overcome and talk about new technology that I work with on a daily basis.